Spending More Than 4 Years on Mars Could Kill Us

 Wait, Why Is Mars So Dangerous?

-Mars seems like it wouldn’t be that bad.
-I mean, sure, it’s cold and dusty and has no breathable atmosphere, but we’ve seen sci-fi movies.
+Okay, maybe a silly question, and you’re immediately like, “well that’s a dumb question, Michele, first of all there’s no air.”
+But come on, Mars seems like it wouldn’t be that bad.
+I mean, sure, it’s cold and dusty and has no breathable atmosphere even a little bit, but we’ve seen sci-fi movies.
 We’ll just build domes or underground bases, right?
+I’m personally partial to domes in case anyone is wondering.

-Well, here’s the thing: Mars has no magnetic field and almost no atmosphere.
+Well, here’s the thing though, Mars has no magnetic field and almost no atmosphere.
 On Earth, our magnetic field and thick atmosphere protect us from harmful cosmic rays and solar radiation.
 It’s like living under a giant invisible shield.
+By the way, if you haven’t taken a moment to appreciate the invisible shield we have yet today, now’s the time.

-Mars?
-Mars is like living in a house with no roof.
+Mars, though?
+Mars is more like living in a house with no roof.
 Every day, high-energy particles from the sun and deep space rain down on the planet’s surface.
 And while a quick visit wouldn’t fry you, long-term exposure builds up in your body in ways that aren’t great.
-(Understatement of the century.)
+(Understatement of the century, yes, I will accept my award any day now.)

 The 4-Year Limit: How Did They Figure That Out?

-This new study (led by scientists from UCLA, MIT, and other top institutions) basically asked: “How long could humans safely stay on Mars before radiation becomes life-threatening?”
+This new study (led by scientists from UCLA, MIT, and other top institutions in 2021-2022) basically asked: “How long could humans safely stay on Mars before radiation becomes life-threatening?”

-About four years.
-After that, the risk of cancer and other radiation-related health issues skyrockets.
+Their answer was depressingly about four years.
+After that, the risk of cancer and other radiation-related health issues apparently skyrockets.

 It’s not like at four years and one day you drop dead.
 It’s more like your cumulative exposure reaches a level that dramatically increases long-term health risks.

 And this isn’t just “a little sunburn.”
 We’re talking about radiation that damages DNA, increases cancer risk, and affects the nervous system.
-Prolonged exposure could even increase the risk of degenerative diseases or cognitive decline.
+Prolonged exposure could even increase the risk of degenerative diseases or super fun for us, a dash of cognitive decline.

 Why Can’t We Just Build Better Shields?

-Great question.
+Okay, great question Michele.
 The obvious answer would be: “Just build thicker walls!”
-But shielding against cosmic radiation isn’t that simple.
+But shielding against cosmic radiation isn’t as simple as my mind seems to want it to be.

 Radiation doesn’t just politely stop at a thicker wall.
-Some types of high-energy particles can actually create secondary radiation when they hit shielding materials, producing a cascade of additional particles inside your habitat.
+Because normal radiation wasn’t bad enough, some types of high-energy particles can actually create some fun secondary radiation when they hit shielding materials (ie metals), producing a wonderful cascade of additional particles inside your habitat.
 It’s like plugging one leak and accidentally making three more.

-The ideal solution would involve a combination of materials, possibly even using Martian soil (regolith) to build thick protective layers.
+The ideal solution seems to involve a combination of materials, possibly even using Martian soil (regolith) to build thick protective layers.
 Some scientists have even proposed living underground or inside lava tubes already carved by ancient volcanic activity.
+I guess the underground idea has more merit than those domes I was voting for.
+Damn.

-But even with shielding, you’re only reducing exposure, not eliminating it.
+But even with that fancy shielding, you’re only reducing the exposure, not eliminating it completely.
 And every extra day on the surface increases that risk.
+Boo.

 Why Is This a Big Deal for Space Missions?

-But Mars missions have been the ultimate goal for NASA, SpaceX, and other space agencies.
-And until now, timelines for a crewed Mars mission have ranged from a few months to permanent colonies.
+But Mars missions have been the ultimate goal for NASA, SpaceX, and a ton of other space agencies.
+And until now, timelines for a crewed missions to Mars have ranged from a few months to permanent colonies.

-This research puts a hard clock on the dream of living there long-term.
-If we can’t figure out better shielding or medical interventions, humans might be limited to short stays on Mars…no more than four years total.
+This research puts a hard clock on the dream of living there long-term, sadly.
+If we can’t figure out better shielding or medical interventions, humans might be limited to short stays on Mars, which would be no more than four years total.

 That’s enough time for a mission, but probably not enough for a colony.